Vyral/robert-mack/_posts/2020-02-04-buyers-why-more-is-actually-less.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Robert+Mack/Buyers-+Why+More+Is+Actually+Less.mp4
 pullquote: >-
-  My clients were comfortable paying a little more to secure a highly sought-after home now, knowing that it would go for money the
+  My clients were comfortable paying a little more to secure a highly sought-after home now, knowing that it would go for more money the next time it’s sold on the market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false